-- There are no up-front fees, and your premium will be the same as if you had bought the policy directly from the carrier
+- There are no additional fees, your premium will be the same as if you had bought the policy directly from the carrier

-Our agents can quickly get quotes from multiple companies.
-Thus, helping you get a better price than you might be able to find on your own.
+- They will help you get a better price than you might be able to find on your own

 Medicare is full of jargon, similar-sounding plans, deadlines, and hidden costs.
 If you never dealt with that before, you have a steep learning curve ahead of you.
 That’s where an agent comes into play.

-A licensed agent or broker can quickly and efficiently search dozens of plans from different insurers, saving you time.
+A licensed agent can quickly and efficiently search dozens of plans from different insurers, saving you time.
 Many enrollees don’t realize that different companies charge different premiums for the same policy.

-Supplement brokers can help you decide which level of coverage is best for you, based on your needs and budget.
+Agents can help you decide which level of coverage is best for you, based on your needs and budget.
 They do this every day.
 They’ll spot issues and can give you advice based on experience.
 When you contact a reputable agent, their services should come without any obligation to sign up.

-How Can a Medicare Insurance Broker Help Me
+How Can a Medicare Supplement Insurance Agent Help Me?

 After hours of trying to find out about coverage, you create more confusion than in the beginning.